Mastering Brisket: Where To Probe Brisket?

 5. Resting Time: Finally, the resting time of your brisket can also impact the temperature readings.
 If you don’t let the brisket rest for long enough, the temperature can continue to rise, resulting in the overcooked meat.

-READ MORE Battle of the Beef: T Bone Vs Ribeye
+READ MORE Decoding the World's Best Beef: Wagyu Vs Kobe

 Common Mistakes Can One Make When Probing A Brisket For Temperature